saltstack/salt/doc/ref/states/overstate.rst

         - mysql
         - webservers

-The above defined over state will execute the msql stage first because it is required by the webservers stage.
+The above defined over state will execute the mysql stage first because it is required by the webservers stage.
 The webservers stage will then be executed only if the mysql stage executes without any issues.
 The webservers stage will execute state.highstate on the matched minions, while the mysql stage